53 equal temperament: Music

 In the 19th century, people began devising instruments in 53 TET, with an eye to their use in playing near-just 5-limit music.
 Such instruments were devised by R.H.M.
 Bosanquet and the American tuner J.P.
 White.
-Subsequently, the temperament has seen occasional use by composers in the west, and by the early 20th century, 53 TET had become the most common form of tuning in Ottoman classical music, replacing its older, unequal tuning.
+Subsequently, the temperament has seen occasional use by composers in the West, and by the early 20th century, 53 TET had become the most common form of tuning in Ottoman classical music, replacing its older, unequal tuning.
 Arabic music, which for the most part bases its theory on quartertones, has also made some use of it; the Syrian violinist and music theorist Twfiq Al-Sabagh proposed that instead of an equal division of the octave into 24 parts a 24 note scale in 53 TET should be used as the master scale for Arabic music.

 Croatian composer Josip Štolcer-Slavenski wrote one piece, which has never been published, which uses Bosanquet's Enharmonium during its first movement, entitled Music for Natur-ton-system.
 (Note: "Croatian composer Josip Štolcer-Slavenski wrote one piece, which has never been published, which uses Bosanquet's Enharmonium during its first movement, entitled Music for Natur-ton-system".)

 Furthermore, General Thompson worked in league with the London-based guitar maker Louis Panormo to produce the Enharmonic Guitar.

 Notation

-Notation used in Ottoman classical music, where the whole notes are divided into 9 commas.
+Notation used in Ottoman classical music, where the whole notes are divided into 9 komas.

-Attempting to use standard notation, seven-letter notes plus sharps or flats, can quickly become confusing.
+Standard Western notation, with seven letter-named notes plus sharps and flats, is not adequate to notate music in 53 TET.
 This is unlike the case with 19 TET and 31 TET where there is little ambiguity.
-By not being meantone, it adds some problems that require more attention.
+The fact that it is not meantone adds additional problems.
 Specifically, the Pythagorean major third (ditone) and just major third are distinguished, as are the Pythagorean minor third (semiditone) and just minor third.
 The fact that the syntonic comma is not tempered out means that notes and intervals need to be defined more precisely.
 Ottoman classical music uses a notation of flats and sharps for the 9 comma tone.

 Furthermore, since 53 is not a multiple of 12, notes such as G♯ and A♭ are not enharmonically equivalent, nor are the corresponding key signatures.
 As a result, many key signatures will require the use of double sharps (such as G♯ major / E♯ minor), double flats (such as F♭ major / D♭ minor), or microtonal alterations.

 Extended pythagorean notation, using only sharps and flats, gives the following chromatic scale: